TeddyGavi/Resume/README.md

 ## PROFESSIONAL  SUMMARY

-> A career-switcher, a software engineer with a decade of experience installing and documenting complex electrical systems.
-Grit and precision are foundational professional skills.
-Utilizing strong problem-solving and collaboration skills, I corrected misconfigured TypeScript settings for activist.org, creating 50+ actionable issues and providing ongoing project support ensuring a type-safe codebase.
-Driven by continuous self-improvement I recently leveraged Docker and GitHub Actions to create a template repo that will build and deploy a blog to Github Pages in 3 steps.
+> A software engineer with a decade of experience installing and documenting complex electrical systems.
+Utilizing strong problem-solving and collaboration skills, I implement successful front-end and back-end solutions.
+I am exploring AI/ML to provide solutions in an unbiased way.

 ## SKILLS